nicopujia/website/content/a2c.md

 > Notre Dame’s undergraduate experience is characterized by a collective sense of care for every person.
 How do you foster service to others in your community?

 In high school, I was used to receiving questions, often “how do you solve this exercise?” or “what’s the answer for problem 3?”
 Although some classmates would sigh in impatience, I’d usually start answering by rhetorically asking them, “What does this equation actually mean?” or similar, and so on, until they reached the answer by following a logical path.
 I’d try to make sure they understood, not just pass the exam.
 After this, a particular girl, Juani, became curious about chemistry, learned beyond the requirements, and even ended up teaching me afterward.

-#### Compliment

-> What compliment are you most proud of receiving, and why does it mean so much to you?

 #### Fight for